nazariyv/blog/posts/necessary-sufficient.md

 $$ P \Leftarrow Q $$

-This symbol $\Leftarrow$ is read as "is implied by" or "if and only if".
+This symbol $\Leftarrow$ is read as "is implied by".

 Conversely, "_P is a sufficient condition for Q_" means that whenever $P$ is true, $Q$ is also true: